 Past cabaret programmes include Misfit, Johnny Come Lately (directed by Karen Kohler), Jungle Parade (directed by Martin Croft), and Kim Smith is Madly Adored.
 2009 saw Smith presented with the Back Stage Magazine Bistro Award for Special Achievement as an Outstanding Performer (honored alongside Liza Minnelli and Charles Aznavour).
 He was also nominated for 2009, 2010, 2011 and 2012 Manhattan Association of Cabaret (MAC) Awards in the Outstanding Male Vocalist category.

 Smith is a recipient of the American Australian Association’s Dame Joan Sutherland Award for aspiring artists (2008), and is a member of the Kabarett Kollektif, a troupe of New York-based artists dedicated to preserving the European cabaret tradition.
 Mr. Smith studied music theatre at the Ballarat Arts Academy in Australia (BA, Music Theatre), and resides in New York City.

-Smith will spend spring 2017 with the Provincetown Theater, portraying Salomé in their brand new production of Oscar Wilde's controversial classic, performing May 3 through May 20.
+Smith will spend summer 2017 with the Provincetown Theater, portraying Salomé in their celebrated new production of Oscar Wilde's controversial classic, performing July 12 through August 19.